fiveOO/timeshifter/doc/exifExample.md

     EXIF data but I have not found a way to do the calculation/shifting described above in a few steps
   * Therefore I have created Timeshifter :wink:
 - Fix filenames
-  * that's an easy thing using [ExifTool](https://sno.phy.queensu.ca/~phil/exiftool/ "ExifTool by Phil Harvey")
+  * that's an easy job using [ExifTool](https://sno.phy.queensu.ca/~phil/exiftool/ "ExifTool by Phil Harvey")

 ## Implementation